-The Midland Central Appraisal District by policy adopted by the Chief Appraiser and the Board of Directors reappraises all property in the district every two years.
-The reappraisal year is a complete appraisal of all properties in the district.
+The Board of Directors of the Midland Central Appraisal District has adopted the policy to reappraises all property in the district every two years.
+The reappraisal year is a complete appraisal of all properties in the jurisdictional boundaries of the appraisal district.

-Each year new construction is added to the appraisal roll and adjustments are made for changes in individual property characteristics which affect appraisal value.
+Each year new real property and personal property is added to the appraisal roll.
+Adjustments are made in the valuation of the property in order to compensate for the individual property characteristics which affect appraisal value.
 In addition, sales data is reviewed each year, and neighborhood cost factors are modified as necessary in order to adjust property values to local market conditions and to maintain equalization.